Updated: Jan 12

 Now we want to cut our collar ties from the leftover rafter wood.
 I placed mine approximately a foot down from the top.
 You can adjust yours as you see fit and cut to the length you need.

-I hope this post will be helpful to someone in building their next animal shelter and I will do a post soon on our lean-to we built.
+I hope this post will be helpful to someone in building their next animal shelter.